MommiDearest/Keyboard-Diary/_posts/2024-02-29-Moogle-Matrix.md

----
-title: "Moogle Matrix"
-date: 2024-02-29
----

 MMogPad

-    Disclaimer: I am new to doing write-ups of projects so please let me know if there is any information you would like to know that I have not included here- Let me know!
+> Disclaimer: I am new to doing write-ups of projects so please let me know if there is any information you would like to know that I have not included here- Let me know!

 This project started as a response to seeing the HorixFFXIV game-pad collaboration.
 It seemed like an interesting concept but there were a few things I didn't like.